CHECK(OPCS) Optical Printer Control System CHECK(OPCS)

 and if b's counter is 13'4

-counter same as main projector (pro)
+has the same value as main (pro)

-check ab (cam+5),(cam+5) -- check if pro2 and pro2's counters
+check ab (cam+5),(cam+5) -- check if aerial (a) and main (b)

-are same as camera's counter +5.
+counters are the same as cam's

 Note in OPCS the 'a' channel is the aerial projector, 'b' is the

 main projector, 'c' is camera, and 'd' is the fader shutter.
+Other

 HISTORY